 - 1. Intentionally injure any person or threaten to do so. - 2.
 Intentionally damage or remove district property. - 3.
 Disrupt the orderly conduct of classes, school programs or other school activities. - 4.
-Distribute or wear materials on school grounds or at school functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the school program. - 5.
-Intimidate, harass, or discriminate against any person on any basis including race, color, nationality, religion, age, sex, sexual orientation or disability. - 6.
+Distribute or wear materials on school ground or at school functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the school program. - 5.
+Intimidate, harass, or discriminate against any person on the basis of race, color, nationality, religion, age, sex, sexual orientation or disability. - 6.
 Enter any portion of the school premises without authorization or remain in any building or facility after it is normally closed. - 7.
 Obstruct the free movement of any person in any place to which this code applies. - 8.
 Violate the traffic laws, parking regulations or other restrictions on vehicles; - 9.
-Possess, consume, sell, distribute or exchange alcoholic beverages, controlled substances, or be under the influence of either on school property or at a school function. - 10.
-Possess or use firearms or other weapons including air guns, pistols, rifles, shotguns, ammunition, explosives, box cutters, knives, gas canisters, pepper spray or other noxious spray in or on school property or at a school function, except in the case of law enforcement officers or except as specifically authorized by the school district. - 11.
-Loiter on or about school property. - 12.
-Gamble on school property or at school functions. - 13.
-Refuse to comply with any lawful order of identifiable school personnel performing their duties. - 14.
-Willfully incite others to commit any of the acts prohibited by this code. - 15.
-Violate any federal or state statute, local ordinance or Board of Education policy while on school property or while at a school function.
+Smoke a cigarette, cigar, pipe or use chewing or smokeless tobacco anywhere on school grounds. - 10.
+Possess, consume, sell, distribute or exchange alcoholic beverages, controlled substances, or be under the influence of either on school property or at a school function. - 11.
+Possess or use firearms or other weapons including air guns, pistols, rifles, shotguns, ammunition, explosives, box cutters, knives, gas canisters, pepper spray or other noxious spray in or on school property or at a school function, except in the case of law enforcement officers or except as specifically authorized by the school district. - 12.
+Loiter on or about school property. - 13.
+Gamble on school property or at school functions. - 14.
+Refuse to comply with any lawful order of identifiable school district officials performing their duties. - 15.
+Willfully incite others to commit any of the acts prohibited by this code.

+16. Violate any federal or state statute, local ordinance or board policy while on school property or while at a school function.

-B. PENALTIES
+B. Penalties